JackBJ23/Topo-GEN/README.md

 # More information

 For details of topological regularizers, stability properties, differentiability results, and more detailed information about their meaning and the meaning of their hyperparameters, see B. Jedlicki, Jack.
-"Topogen: topology-informed generative models.", [2024](https://diposit.ub.edu/dspace/handle/2445/217016).
+[2024](https://diposit.ub.edu/dspace/handle/2445/217016).

 # References